-In recent years, dog nutrition has undergone extensive scrutiny, driven largely by the dominance of prepared dog food in supermarket sales.
+In recent years, dog nutrition has been extensively scrutinized, driven largely by the dominance of prepared dog food in supermarket sales.
 This mass consumption has made American dogs among the most well-fed globally, albeit sometimes excessively so.

 Understanding the Nutritional Needs of Dogs